max-merrell33/OIT-Hangman/README.md

 # External Dependencies:
 - mingw32 Library
-    - Allows the program to run GNU commands on windows and allows for the compilation of the program using
+    - Allows the program to run GNU commands on windows and allows for the compilation of the program using 'make'
     - Running setup.ps1 adds the library to the PATH variable and allows the 'make' commands to run

 ---